nirre7/ignite-expo-diff-purge/README.md

-# Ignite diff PURGE
+# Ignite with Expo diff PURGE

 [ignite](https://github.com/infinitered/ignite) based customized version of [rn-diff-purge](https://github.com/react-native-community/rn-diff-purge/), all credit should go to the authors of that great tool!

 ## What?

-This repository exposes an untouched Ignite based app generated with the ignite-cli `npx ignite new IgniteDiffApp -b ignite-bowser --detox`.
+This repository exposes an untouched Ignite Expo based app generated with the ignite-cli `nnpx ignite-cli new IgniteDiffApp --expo`.
 Each new Ignite release causes a new project to be created, removing the old one, and getting a diff between them.
 This way, the diff is always clean, always in sync with the changes of the init template.

 ## Diff table